fjr9/django_blog/README.md

 # django_blog

-Here is my first blog prototye with django. go to www.fjr.pythonanywhere.com to see how it looks. added several features, which you can see on blog/models.py
+Here is my first prototye's blog with django. go to www.fjr.pythonanywhere.com to see how it looks. added several features, which you can see on blog/models.py